lucaerculiani/ecai20-continual-egocentric-object-recognition/README.md

 ==============

-Code for the paper presented at [ECAI2020](https://arxiv.org/pdf/1912.05029.pdf) The dataset used in available [here](https://ndownloader.figshare.com/files/17435471)
+Code for the paper presented at [ECAI2020](https://arxiv.org/pdf/1912.05029.pdf) The dataset pubished with the paper is available [here](https://ndownloader.figshare.com/files/17435471)

 The code is provided togheter witha dockerfile, to ease the reproducibility of the experiments.
 The images were tesed using linux